 This body of Christ, of which every believer is a member, must then extend across time and space, comprising many distinct living building blocks (1Pe 2:5), all being continuously knit together into a single organism (Col 2:19), as actual members of His body, of His flesh and of His bones.
 (Ep 5:30)

 As Christ raised Himself, His divine body, from the dead, making Himself alive again, overcoming death and the grave, those in Christ are raised up together with Him.
-(Col 2:13) It is as though the Resurrection occurs both as an historical event, and also as a timeless event, outside of time and space.
+(Col 2:13) It is as though the Resurrection occurs both as an historical event, and also as a timeless, ongoing reality, outside of time and space.

 As God is ever present in every moment of time, continually experiencing every instant of time all the time, He is always there at the instant of the Resurrection of Christ, always defeating death permanently and fully and completely in Christ.

-And in the quickening of each believer, Jesus Christ is raising that particular soul from both physical and spiritual death in His Resurrection, to be forever alive together with Him and in Him.
+And in His Resurrection, Jesus Christ is also quickening each believer, raising each particular soul from both physical and spiritual death to be forever alive together with Him and in Him.
 (1Co 15:22)

 The Resurrection of Jesus Christ is a verifiable historical fact which provesand demonstrates that something profound is continually happening, and that it will continue to happen, until it is complete (Php 1:6): until all that are in Christ are raised to perfection and newness of life.
 (Ro 6:4)